Roadside roadworthiness checks

 - vehicle structure - free from too much corrosion or damage with no sharp edges

 - doors - opening and closing mechanism, latch security in closed position

 - mirrors - presence, condition and security

 - wheels and tyres - condition, security, tyre size/ type and tread depth

 - brakes - condition, operation and performance (efficiency testing) by both physical and visual inspection

 Notices issued by enforcement officers

-You must comply immediately with all the specified conditions as set out on the notice, regarding the continued use of your vehicle and the repair of any listed defects.
-Many defects may require a full test to be made at the test centre.
+You must comply immediately with all the written conditions as set out on the notice, for the continued use of your vehicle and the repair of any listed defects.
+Many defects may need a full test to be made at the test centre.